aniket-gupta1/Smeet/README.md

 # Smeet
-A PyQT app for on-click access to all your meetings.
+A PyQT app for one-click access to all your meetings.